CarlosEnrique7/shopify_challenge/README.md

 # Shopify Challenge

-THis was created for the Front End Developer Intern Challenge - Winter 2022
+This was created for the Front End Developer Intern Challenge - Winter 2022